ngiangre/gamworkshop/README.md

 term of the proclivity of the population of reports to contain Paranoia versus not Paranoia when Methylphenidate is not reported.

-The characteristics we want is the child development stages with Methylphenidate reported. the model specification should be an interaction between the two.
-Below I’m showing the coefficients for different model specifications and the AIC of the model, which is a way to quantitatively assess how well the data is fit by the model given how it was specified - more characteristics in the model will let the model fit the data better, but too many characteristics makes the model complicated. the AIC is a quantified form of that tradeoff.
+The characteristics we want to understand the risk of is the child development stages with Methylphenidate reported.
+The model specification should be an interaction between the two.
+Below I’m showing the coefficients for different model specifications and the AIC of the model, which is a way to quantitatively assess how well the data is fit by the model given how it was specified - more characteristics in the model will let the model fit the data better, but too many characteristics makes the model complicated.
+The AIC is a quantified form of that tradeoff.

 ``` r